packagist/private-packagist-docs/docs/security-monitoring.md

 The default branch of every project is automatically monitored if a composer.lock file is present.
 Additional branches to be monitored can be selected on the package page.

-Security monitoring can be disabled for individual projects on the package security page or for all projects on the organization’s security settings page.
+Security monitoring can be disabled for individual project packages on the package security page or for all projects on the organization’s security settings page.
 Organizations using the agency add-on have the option to disable security monitoring for individual subrepositories.